Tushar0914k/Tushar-Poojari/README.md

 - 🔭 I’m currently Learning and working on Machine Learning Projects.
 - 🌱 I’m learning Python and ML Frameworks.
 - 📫 How to reach me: *tusharpoojari784@gmail.com*
-- ⚡ Fun fact: I love upskill myself and building smart projects.
+- ⚡ Fun fact: I love to upskill myself and building smart projects.

 ---